 While this dal is highly seasoned with warm, earthy spices and even contains a fresh green chile, such as a jalapeño or Serrano, it is not spicy – just intensely flavorful.
 (If you are concerned about spiciness, feel free to omit the green chile.)
 As a result, the final dish is deeply warming and comforting, like split pea soup but with more flavor and a pretty red color!

-1 fresh green chile, such as a jalapeño or Serrano, seeded and minced
+- 1 fresh green chili, such as a jalapeño or Serrano, seeded and minced

 - Place 4 cups of water in a medium saucepan and add the lentils, salt and turmeric.
 Cover and bring the mixture to a boil over high heat.
 Turn the heat down and simmer, covered, until the lentils are cooked through and have absorbed most of the liquid, about 15 minutes.